yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 }
 {code}

-- The {{type}} field is the routing field used to load-balance state object across the different IMDG partitions.
+- The `type` field is the routing field used to load-balance state object across the different IMDG partitions.
-- The {{state}} field is the "Queue" used to determine the state of the Data object.
+- The `state` field is the "Queue" used to determine the state of the Data object.
 This field is modified when the Data object is passing between the different Services.
 This field is indexed to allow fast search of matching objects when the different services consume these from the IMDG.

 h1.
 The Feeder Service
 This service pushing data objects into the Data-Grid in periodic manner.
 These will be consumed by the Verifier Service.
 Here is the Feeder Service: